rust-lang/reference/src/type-layout.md

 # Type Layout

-The layout of a type is the way the size, alignment, and the offsets of any fields and discriminants for the values of that type.
+The layout of a type is its size, alignment, and the relative offsets of its fields.
+For enums, how the discriminant is laid out and interpreted is also part of type layout.

-While specific releases of the compiler will have the same layout for types, there is a lot of room for new versions of the compiler to do different things.
+Type layout can be changed with each compilation.
 Instead of trying to document exactly what is done, we only document what is guaranteed today.

 ## Size and Alignment